scoconno/scoconno.github.io/ancient/Physics/Gobbet.md

 title: Gobbet
 ---

-While you should complete all reading on the syllabus, you should pay special attention to *Physics* Book 2, ch.1-3 & 7-9 in order to analyze all **three passages** below.
+While you should complete all reading on the syllabus, you should pay special attention to *Physics* Book 2, ch.1-3 & 7-9.
 For each, write a very short paragraph on *context*, *content*, and *assessment*.